jinzaizhichi/my-boring-python/py/rs_en.md

 It's also the EVIL MAN make students DIE!!

-Even they don't know if they pass or not , GO DIE.
+Even they don't know if they pass or not , commit suicide.

-Not pass, GO DIE.
+Not pass, commit suicide.

-Pressure too big, GO DIE.
+Pressure too big, commit suicide.

-### DIE
+### commit suicide.

-## DIE
+## commit suicide.

-# DIE
+# commit suicide.

 # Why